johnkimhyuntae/web-geese/README.md

 # WebGeese 🦢

 A beautiful 3D ecosystem simulation featuring geese and other creatures in an interactive environment.
 Built with React, Three.js, and Zustand.
+For **CursorJam 2025**.

 ## Features